 Timothy Gatton – Education: B.A.
 Cornell College; J.D.
 Oklahoma City University; M.L.I.S.
 University of Pittsburgh

-Timothy is the Head of Reference Services and is a 2010 graduate of Oklahoma City University School of Law.
+Timothy is the Associate Director for Research and Instruction and is a 2010 graduate of Oklahoma City University School of Law.
 While a student at Oklahoma City University, Timothy was actively involved in many student organizations, wrote a cooking column for the student newspaper, and worked as a reference assistant at the law library during his last three semesters of law school.
 Timothy worked as a reference intern at the University of Pittsburgh Barco Law Library while completing his studies at Pitt.